vladp72/iffl/docs/README.md

             return is_valid;
         });
 ```
-You can use flat_forward_list_validate as if it is a findfirst algorithm and abort validation as soon as you've found an element you are looking for.
+You can use flat_forward_list_validate as if it is a find-first algorithm and abort validation as soon as you've found an element you are looking for.

 ### Passing buffer ownership across C interface avoiding extra copy.

-If server and client can agree on how to allocate an deallocate buffer then you can create buffer using flat_forward_list, detach ownership of buffer from container, pass pointers to the buffer over a C interface, calee can take ownership of the buffer, and deallocate once processing is done.
+If server and client can agree on how to allocate an deallocate buffer then you can create buffer using flat_forward_list, detach ownership of buffer from container, pass pointers to the buffer over a C interface, callee can take ownership of the buffer, and deallocate once processing is done.

 In this example we will use a global variable providing a common memory resource for client and server
 ```